Lucas Piazon: Loan to Fulham

 On 31 August 2016, Piazon joined Fulham on a season-long loan, joining Chelsea teammate Tomáš Kalas.
 He made his Fulham debut and scored his first goal for the club in a 2–1 EFL Cup defeat against Bristol City on 21 September.

 On 17 January 2017, Piazon's loan at Fulham was extended until the end of the season.
 On 14 July 2017, Piazon's loan was extended for a further season.

 On 15 August 2017, Piazon suffered a fracture-dislocation of his right ankle after a tackle from Leeds player Conor Shaughnessy in their 0–0 draw at Elland Road.
 He had successful surgery and rehabilitation.

 Loan to Chievo

 In January 2019, he joined Chievo Verona on loan.
 He played four times before returning to Chelsea.

 Loan to Rio Ave

 In September 2019, he joined Rio Ave on loan, until the end of the 2020–21 season.

 Braga

 On 14 January 2021, Piazon signed for Portuguese side Braga.
 He agreed to a four-year contract with the club.
 On 23 May 2021, he scored a goal in a 2–0 win over Benfica in the Taça de Portugal Final.

 Loan to Botafogo

 On 10 March 2022, Piazon returned to his home country after 11 years, as he was announced at Botafogo on loan until June 2023.

+AVS

+On 25 July 2024, Piazon joined newly-promoted fellow Portuguese club AVS.

+Wieczysta Kraków

+On 20 August 2025, Piazon joined Polish club Wieczysta Kraków, signing a two-year contract with the team.